city

 • Furnishing, selling, or showing obscene material to a juvenile.

-• Offering / agreeing to sell, furnish, or show harmful material to a juvenile.
+• Offering/agreeing to sell, furnish, or show harmful material to a juvenile.

 • Permitting a juvenile to view obscene or harmful material, including a live performance.

-In many circumstances, alleged offenders are caught by selling or presenting harmful material to a law enforcement officer who is posing as a minor.
+In many circumstances, alleged offenders are caught selling or presenting harmful material to a law enforcement officer who is posing as a minor.

 The qualification for this offense is that as the defendant, you would have had to actually offer or present the obscene or harmful material to the supposed juvenile.